The Doc Watson Statue

 in Downtown Boone

 DEDICATED IN 2011

 A Bronze Statue Of Doc Sitting On A Bench Playing His Gallagher Guitar

-Even though Doc passed away last year, the High Country will always be Doc Watson country.
+Even though Doc passed away a few years ago, the High Country will always be Doc Watson country.
 Throughout all the years and all of the accolades, Doc always lived just down the road in Deep Gap, which is a few miles from Boone.

 His performing career began on the sidewalks of downtown Boone in the ‘40s.
 Being blind, he didn’t have many job opportunities, so Doc, who passed away at the age of 89, would walk the miles to downtown by himself with a travel cane.
 Upon arriving on the strip, he would strap a tin can to his guitar and play for tips.

 In the summer of 2011, his career came “full circle” – as one of his picking buddies said – when John Cooper and the Downtown Boone Development Association dedicated a bronze statue of Doc sitting on a bench playing his Gallagher guitar, otherwise known as “Ol Hoss.”

 The statue, located at the corner of King and Depot streets, has become a tourist attraction.
 Two years later, families still crowd around the statue and pose with the legend.
 Sitting next to Doc, musicians will pick a tune with their banjo or guitar, while kids have fun adorning Doc with a hat or sunglasses.
 On certain anniversaries, the bronze Doc is covered to its neck with colorful bouquets.